Skip to content

 The maximum file size depends on your subscription plan:

 Why is the LAZ limit lower?
-LAZ is a compressed format — a 400 MB LAZ file typically contains the same data as a 2–4 GB LAS file.
-The limits are set so that both formats allow roughly the same amount of actual data.
+LAZ is a compressed format — a LAZ file typically expands to about five times its size as LAS.
+The LAZ limit is the LAS limit divided by five, so both formats allow roughly the same amount of actual data.

 Step-by-Step: Create a Project